 The second group of strategies accepts the unavoidable nature of abandoned carts.
 Instead, it attempts not to prevent them from happening, but to re-engage that customer when they do ditch their cart.

-Below, we cover all bases – outlining our top 10 abandoned cart recovery techniques for 2023.
+Below, we cover all bases – outlining our top 10 abandoned cart recovery techniques.

 Let’s dig in!